 If saving up for a 20% deposit sounds daunting, there are many low deposit options and various government schemes you can consider.

-With an OwnHome Deposit Boost Loan, we loan you the 20% deposit for a 2%* upfront fee.
-So you can get into a house now, without hundreds of thousands of dollars upfront.
+With an OwnHome Deposit Boost Loan, you don't need to save a huge deposit upfront.
+So you can get into a house now.

 You can see how long it will take you to save for your home with OwnHome or a 20% deposit using the time to save calculator and how much you need to save with the savings planner calculator.